bhageena/nvstoreapp/readme.md

 - The PUT operation returns 'OK' if storing the name and value is successful.

-- The GET operation returns the (name, value) pairs with the highest *value* in the table.
+- The GET operation returns the (name, value) pair with the highest *value* in the table.
+In case multiple rows are there matching a single highest value, it will return only the latest one.

- # Caveats:

- Name is of text type in DB and in GET request fetching rows with highest value requires a group by.
- Group by on text type is not very performance friendly.

 # Sample CURL Commands: